Digital media use and mental health: Social media and mental health

-Excessive time spent on social media may be more harmful than digital screen time as a whole, especially for young people.
-Some research has found a "substantial" association between social media use and mental health issues, but most studies have found only a weak or inconsistent relationship.
-Social media can have both positive and negative effects on mental health; whether the overall effect is harmful or helpful may depend on a variety of factors, including the quality and quantity of social media usage.
-In the case of those over 65, studies have found high levels of social media usage was associated with positive outcomes overall, such as flourishing, though it remains unclear if social media use is a causative factor.
+Excessive social media use has been associated with negative mental health outcomes among adolescents and young adults.
+Some studies have found associations between social media use and mental health difficulties, though results are often weak or inconsistent across studies.
+Social media use may have both positive and negative effects, depending on factors such as the type of use, frequency, and individual context.
+Among older adults, evidence suggests that social media use may be associated with positive outcomes, such as enhanced social connection and well-being, although causality has not been established.

 Social media can be a valuable tool that, when used appropriately, brings positive benefits both online and offline.
 For adolescents, social media offers opportunities to build and maintain relationships, access information, connect with others in real time, and express themselves through creating and engaging with content.
 However, improper use of social media can pose risks.
 Adolescents may be exposed to cyberbullying, sexual predators, inappropriate adult content, substance use, and unrealistic portrayals of people and lifestyles.

-Digital technologies tend to focus more on hedonic well-being, in which users are exposed to content that evokes joy and laughter towards positive content, to anger and sadness towards negative content.
+Digital technologies tend to focus on hedonic well-being, in which users are exposed to content that evokes joy and laughter towards positive content, or anger and sadness towards negative content.
 In turn these negative impacts on adolescence or any users of social media will only experience temporary impacts on mental well-being, which will not have a permanent effect on the user's quality of life and life satisfaction.

 When asked about the amount of time spent on social media teenagers reported that 55 percent have the right amount of time spent on social media.
 35 percent of teenagers reported they spent too much time on social media, while 8 percent stated they spent too little time on social media.